No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

 Small town B.C. has a doctor shortage, health authorities say, and no surgeon is even on call in Fort St. John between Dec.
 22 and Jan.
 4, 2017

-Health officials concede they struggle to find surgeons in remote area over the holidays — any time of the year.
+Health officials concede they struggle to find surgeons in remote areas over the holidays — any time of the year.

-"It was a horrible ordeal ... there's nobody on call," Ravanelli said.
+"It was a horrible ordeal ... there's nobody on call," Ravanello said.
 "There's tens of thousands of people here."

 Surgeons all on holiday at once